Z1mm3r/stock-block-talk-cms/README.md

   2. Create Preview in src/cms/preview-templates folder
   3. Call the preview in cms.js using netlify cms
   4. Create needed collections and fields within  static/admin/config.yml
   5. Call the gatsby CreatePages method within  gatsby-node.js.
 This will actually create the pages from the template at build time.

+Notes About CMS:
+  1. Netlify CMS updates the remote repository with article additions, not local.
+        * Because of this you'll need to manually create markdown files when developing new features, or pull  & merge from master
+        * If you add through CMS for a collection that doesnt yet exist on master: will start causing failed builds to run on netlify using up build time.

 ## Quick Fixes for Problems